 Even though we have no evidence that your personal information has been misused, we wanted to let you know this happened and assure you we take it very seriously.
-For more information, including additional steps you can take in response, please see the additional information provided in the following pages.
+As a precaution, we have also secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+For more information on identity theft prevention, and your complimentary one-year membership, please see the additional information provided in the pages that follow this letter.